NethServer/ns8-metrics/alert-proxy/README.md

 ## Endpoints
 - `GET /`: Health check endpoint.
 Returns "OK" if the service is running.
 - `POST /`: Endpoint to receive alerts.
 Expects a JSON payload with alerts.
+  When a POST request is received:
+    - it assumes it's an alertmanager alert in JSON format
+    - it parses the alert to Nethesis internal format
+    - if the machine has a valid subscription, it sends the alert to my.nethesis.it or my.nethserver.com